laggron42/Laggrons-Dumb-Cogs/docs/roleinvite.rst

 Remember that a bot/member can only add roles that are below them in the role hierarchy.

-Modify the role hirearchy and make sure all necessary roles are **below** the bot's highest role.
+Modify the role hierarchy and make sure all necessary roles are **below** the bot's highest role.
 If it still doesn't work, try to link the role again.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~